 Building a brand that people love takes a ton of time and effort.
 Small business owners must build trust, set trends, and share their customers’ values.
 Connecting with customers is one of the most important ways to make money.

 Success starts close to home.
-Before connecting to customers, you must build strong bonds with your teammates.
+Before connecting with customers, you must build strong bonds with your teammates.
 Tap or click here for five leadership secrets every small business owner should know.